ChristianKreuzberger/AMuSt-libdash/README.md

 # AMuSt-libdash

-This is an extension of <a href="https://github.com/bitmovin/libdash">bitmovin/libdash</a> for the <a href="https://github.com/ChristianKreuzberger/AMuSt-Simulator">Adaptive Multimedia Streaming Simulation (AMuSt) Framework</a>.
+This is an extension of [bitmovin/libdash](https://github.com/bitmovin/libdash) for the [Adaptive Multimedia Streaming Simulation (AMuSt) Framework](https://github.com/ChristianKreuzberger/AMuSt-Simulator).
+The extension for AMuSt can be found in the sub-directory **libdash/libdash/source/amust/**.

 # libdash